Crimes That Will Prevent You From Receiving U.S. Citizenship

 - You committed any crime related to illegal drugs other than a single offense involving 30 grams or less of marijuana.

 - You have been convicted of two or more crimes, the combination of which got you a total prison sentence of five years or more.

 - You get most of your income from illegal gambling or have been convicted of two or more gambling crimes.

-If anything on your record remotely resembles an entry on the list above, see a lawyer.
+If anything on your record remotely resembles a crime on the list above, see a lawyer.
 The lawyer can determine whether you will have a problem applying for citizenship and confirm how many years you should wait after the conviction date before you apply.

 How Other Crimes May Impact Your Application for Citizenship

 If you have committed a crime that is not on any of the lists described above, the good news is that you are not automatically barred from citizenship.
-USCIS can, nevertheless, still use its discretion to claim that your crimes demonstrate a lack of good moral character.
+Nevertheless, USCIS can still use its discretion to claim that your crimes demonstrate a lack of good moral character.

-USCIS considers such factors as whether anyone was injured, whether or not you cooperated with the police and the courts, and whether you were drinking or carrying an illegal weapon in making its judgment as to your character.
+In making its judgment on your character, USCIS considers such factors as whether anyone was injured, whether you cooperated with the police and the courts, and whether you were drinking or carrying an illegal weapon.

-As with all crimes, you should see an attorney to evaluate the situation.
+As with all crimes, you should see an attorney to evaluate the consequences.